holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ### Tensorboard logs
-Navigate to the tensorboard logs folder, which can be found inside the ```DQN_PATH``` that you define earlier, and run the following:
+Navigate to the tensorboard logs folder, which can be found inside the ```DQN_PATH``` that you defined earlier, and run the following:
 ```bash
 tensorboard --logdir .
 ```